InternetRamen/data-web-app-jam/README.md

 Head over to `create.html`.
 This is where we'll let users create posts.
 I'll have to leave these fields up to you, but I'll give you a starting point.
 Please add fields that are relevant to your idea!

-**From now on, your code will depend on the idea you came up with.** For me, I'm going with a dog personality sharing app.
+**From now on, your code will depend on the idea you came up with.** For me, I'm going with a dog personality-sharing app.

 First, create a form for users to enter their information.